Last Updated on

 Best Beaches in Southern California- Malibu

-The wide stretch of sand, crystal waters and the chance to spot celebrities attract Angelinos and tourists to Zuma Beach.
-The lifeguard towers and snack bars make it an ideal summer beach for families to enjoy.
-Tell all your friends that you went to the beach in Malibu and they will stare wide-eyed in amazement.
+The wide stretch of sand, crystal waters, and the chance to spot celebrities attract Angelinos and tourists to Zuma Beach.
+You might recognize this beach from a variety of movies and tv shows, including Baywatch.
+The lifeguard towers and snack bars make this popular spot an ideal summer beach for families to enjoy.
 Kids will love swimming, watching surfers, and flying kites.

 More of the best Southern California beaches for families in Malibu:

-- Leo Carrillo State Park – Known for great tide pools and camping.
+- Leo Carrillo State Park – This beach has great tide pools and camping.

-The iconic pier of Santa Monica, with a giant ferris wheel and carnival rides, plus the miles of clean sand make this beach a top destination for families in Los Angeles.
-The cement boardwalk is alive with walkers, strollers, bikes, scooters, and skaters cruising the palm-lined beach.
+The iconic pier of Santa Monica is home to an amusement park with a giant Ferris wheel and carnival rides.
+The miles of wide sand around Santa Monica Pier make this one of the best beaches for families visiting from out of state that are looking for that iconic Southern California experience.
+The cement boardwalk that runs along the beach is alive with walkers, strollers, bikes, scooters, and skaters cruising the palm-lined beach.

 More of the best Southern California beaches for families in Los Angeles: